 To fully capitalize on the opportunity, make sure you are driving people to a landing page, which is well optimized for search engines and provides a superior user experience across mobile and web.
 Using a web content management system such as Sitefinity CMS will help you boost your SEO results and will give you full control over webpage and URL creation, with no assistance required from your IT team.

 Gone are the days when PR was measured only by media hits.
-Organizations can now track the tangible impact PR has on their business by leveraging various solutions such as: tracking tools (Google Campaign URL Builder), analytics systems (Google Analytics, Sitefinity Digital Experience Cloud), lead generation forms and marketing automation solutions.
+Organizations can now track the tangible impact PR has on their business by leveraging various solutions such as: tracking tools (Google Campaign URL Builder), analytics systems (Google Analytics, Sitefinity Insight), lead generation forms and marketing automation solutions.
 While these powerful tools provide a plethora of data you can gather and analyze, you should probably start with the basics.
 How much traffic comes from earned media?
 Which publications perform best and drive conversions?
 How many sales leads came as a result of the campaign?
 What other pages do visitors check out once they land on your website?
 How did your ranking change after the launch of your PR campaign?

 Once you know which activities drive the most value, you will know where to focus your armory of people, time and efforts.